M-Osky/dataset_fixer/README.md

 # input files are always in Structure format as Populations (from Stacks pipeline) produces them
 Tab-separated.
-It may have one first row commented out, doesn't matter, will be ignored One row with marker names (with two empty positions at the left), two rows per individual.
+It may have one first row commented out, doesn't matter, will be ignored.
+One row with marker names (with two empty positions at the left), two rows per individual.
-One first column with individual tags, one second column with population codes and then one column per SNP, coded from 0-4 (0=missing)
+One first column with individual tags, one second column with population codes and then one column per SNP, coded from 0-4 (0=missing).
 It may fail if the sample names don't include the population names in their codename:
-POP1_001; or popA002; or CoolPlace042
+POP1_001; or popA002; or CoolPlace042; etc

 Some command line arguments can be used to adjust this if it doesn't fit your inputfile format